-Over 1.2 million spectators are expected to line the 26.2-mile course for the 41st edition of the Chicago Marathon beginning at 7AM on Sunday, October 7, 2018.
-The traditional start and finish is in Grant
+Over 1.2 million spectators are expected to line the 26.2-mile course for the 41st edition of the Chicago Marathon beginning at 7AM on Sunday, October 13, 2019.
+The traditional start and finish is located in Grant

 Park on Columbus Drive, near Buckingham Fountain.

 For comprehensive TV coverage on race day airing on NBC Chicago when star-gazers can watch for celebrities scheduled to run the this year's Chicago Marathon.